giampaolo/psutil/docs/index.rst

   On Linux *pid* can also refer to a thread ID (the *id* field returned by :meth:`threads` method).
-  When accessing methods of this class always be  prepared to catch :class:`NoSuchProcess`, :class:`ZombieProcess` and :class:`AccessDenied` exceptions.
+  When accessing methods of this class always be  prepared to catch :class:`NoSuchProcess` and :class:`AccessDenied` exceptions.
-  `hash() <https://docs.python.org/3/library/functions.html#hash>`__ builtin can be used against instances of this class in order to identify a process univocally over time (the hash is determined by mixing process PID and creation time).
+  `hash() <https://docs.python.org/3/library/functions.html#hash>`__ builtin can be used against instances of this class in order to identify a process univocally over time (the hash is determined by mixing process PID
+  + creation time).
 As such it can also be used with `set()s <https://docs.python.org/3/library/stdtypes.html#types-set>`__.

   .. note::

-    In order to efficiently fetch more than one information about the process at the same time, make sure to use either :meth:`as_dict` or :meth:`oneshot` context manager.
+    In order to efficiently fetch more than one information about the process at the same time, make sure to use either :meth:`oneshot` context manager or :meth:`as_dict` utility method.

   .. note::